Stewart / Gaskin FAQ & links

 Q: Why did Dave change his musical style in 1981?

-DS: After 12 years of playing in bands (Uriel, Egg, Hatfield & The North, National Health, Bruford, Rapid Eye Movement) I reached a point where I wanted to try making music on my own, purely following my own instincts.
+DS: After 12 years of playing in bands I reached a point where I wanted to try making music on my own, purely following my own instincts.
 What emerged was an entirely new musical direction which enabled me to get back to my pop and rock roots while opening up entirely new areas of expression and experimentation (songwriting, production, arrangements beyond the scope of a live band, synth & rhythm programming, etc.) I was excited by the results and though I enjoy playing with other musicians from time to time, I've never wanted to go back to being a band member.

 Q: I have a question about one of your old bands.

-DS: If I meet you at a gig or bump into you in the street I'd be glad to answer it, but much as I appreciate the interest in my past work it takes too much time to sit down and type answers.
+DS: If I meet you at a gig or bump into you in the street I'd be happy to answer it, but much as I appreciate the interest in my past work, it takes too much time to sit down and type answers.
 There are archive CDs of my '70s bands

 Hatfield and the North which contain a lot of first-hand information, plus a companion booket